Robertfarb/whiteboarding-curriculum/algorithms/binary_search_trees/project/README.md

 2. If the node is less than the root, insert into the left subtree.
 If there is no left subtree, the node becomes the root's left child.
 3. If the node is greater than the root, insert into the right subtree.
 If there is no right subtree, the node becomes the root's right child.

-Write this method.  `#insert` should take in a `BSTNode` and insert it into its proper position in the `BinarySearchTree`.
-Hint: this algorithm is recursive.
+Write this method.  `#insert` should take in a `value` and insert it into its proper position in the `BinarySearchTree`.
+Hint: this algorithm is recursive (in our solution, we use recursion in a helper method).

 Once you have `#insert` working, go back and tweak it to account for duplicate values.

 #### `#find`

-Write a method that takes in a `val` and returns `true` if any node in the tree has value equal to `val` and false otherwise.
+Write a method that takes in a `value` and returns the node that has that value.
+If none of the nodes in the BST has that value, then return nil.
 Remember: a binary search tree keeps all nodes less than the root in its left subtree, and all nodes greater than the root in its right subtree.

 **NB**: you had two choices for how to handle duplicates in `#insert`.
 Your implementation of `#find` will depend (to a small extent) on which of these choices you made.